 - they are being violated because people are unaware of them

 - they are being violated because, although people are aware of the laws, they are not aware that they are violating them

 - the are being violated for selfish, or local-optimization reasons

 - people don’t understand how not to violate them

 Actions that help solve an organization’s challenges

-To properly decide on what actions to take you need to understand what your challenges are.
+To properly decide on what actions to take you must understand what your challenges are and which actions have a positive effect on them.
 The following figure shows the challenges most organizations have.
-Seven of the challenges that are usually most critical are highlighted.
+Eight of the challenges that are usually most critical are highlighted.

 Most transformations start with some of these seven.
 But before deciding what to do it’s worth seeing all of the options available.